 Scythe Wolf (TV sereis) - One of my responsibilities at Optidigit was to create intellectual properties that could be used to get funding for future projects.
 Scythe Wolf is one of the TV series I created and pitched to investors and Animation Superpitch 2003 competition.
 It's an action/adventure/drama set in a fantasy Chinese martial chivarlry world.

 Vagrant Star (TV series) - Vagrant Star was one of the projects we pitched at the Animation Superpitch 2003 competition, where winners get funding for the entire TV series.
 I initially came up with premise and the characters, but asked Steven Stahlberg to co-write it with me because I felt we had a lot in common.
 Steven and I are both very proud of Vagrant Star, and we had a blast writing it.
 Essentially, Vagrant Star is an intergalactic roller coaster ride of action, adventure, comedy, and romance.
+If you like Firefly and Cowboy Bebop, then you'll probably enjoy Vagrant Star.

 Tellurian Sky (feature film) - An epic sci-fi/fantasy animated feature film about what happens when humanity betrays itself out of fear and selfishness, and the brave few who have the courage to redeem those mistakes and fight for a better future.